scidart/scidart/README.md

 * read txt (ok)
 * read csv (ok)
 * separate fast math (ok)
-* gen ref and examples for io read functions
+* gen ref and examples for io read functions (ok)
-* generate a plot in memory
+* generate a plot in memory (delegated to https://stackoverflow.com/questions/43703802/flutter-draw-graphs-on-the-screen)
 * test fast math
 * filter
+* refactor array, array2d class to be more functional
+* write a CLI to interact with the lib

 * publish package
 * show to the comunity